 Sit and Down

 When you’re teaching a German shepherd to sit, you again have to do it with food.
 Get a piece of food and place it a few inches away from his nose then raise it up and then back.
 This shall make the dog fold down his back legs and push down his butt.
-Every time you raise the food, say “sit” and when you are able to make him sit, let him have the food.
+Every time you raise the food, say “sit” and when you can make him sit, let him have the food.

 For the “down” position, just after the dog sits, get another piece of food and place it in front of him at a lower level where he has to fold down his front legs.

 Let the German shepherd hold a leash through his mouth and make sure that he doesn’t chew it.
 While the dog is holding one end of the leash, position him to your left while you’re holding the other end of the leash with your left hand.
-Avoid teaching the dog long lessons.
+Avoid teaching long dog lessons.

 Take it slowly and do not expect him to perfect the things that you’re teaching him in an instant